“The art of eating is more difficult to master than the art of cooking” —Controversial Cook

 To water down their food they drunk cups of sugared milky tea, pints of warm reddish beer or cider in pubs that rarely served food worth writing home about.

 They had wine too but the good ones that were French and expensive were only available in posh hotels and restaurants while pubs and off licences sold only a few cheap foreign plonks that most people rarely bought or drunk.

-Since then due to the influx of immigrants from all over the world that have opened eating places serving the cuisines of their countries, the food scene of the city has changed to the point that nowadays the British media keeps trumpeting to the four winds that London is the food capital of the world.
+Since then due to the influx of immigrants from all over the world that opened eating places serving the cuisines of their countries, the food scene of the city has gradually changed to the point that nowadays the British media keeps trumpeting to the four winds that London is the food capital of the world.

 But is it as they say?
 In this site I will sometimes explore the validity of such self appointed culinary grand title.